eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 		  .build();
 {{< / highlight >}}

-The above bit of code creates the exact same model that we saw in link:#code-example-01[code example 01], but with far less prep code.
+The above bit of code creates the exact same model that we saw in the previous example, but with far less prep code.
 ModelBuilder accepts IRIs and prefixed names supplied as simple Java strings.
 On line 3 we define a namespace prefix we want to use, and then on lines 4-6 we use simple prefixed name strings, which the ModelBuilder internally maps to full IRIs.

-# Literal values: datatypes and language tags
+## Literal values: datatypes and language tags

 We have sofar seen literal values that were just simple strings.
 However, in RDF, every literal has an associated *datatype* that determines what kind of value the literal is: a string, an integer number, a date, and so on.
 In addition, a String literal can optionally have a *language tag* that indicates the language the string is in.